Kalsifer-742/Learning/uni/introduction_to_machine_learning/lecture_02.md

 Typical errors: finding the local minimum and not the global minimum

-Overgeneralization explained in the slides ?
+Overgeneralization explained in the slides

 ### Mentions of

+Typical question at the exam

 - underfitting
 - overfitting